Kanye West documentary-maker 'disappointed' by Netflix editing row

 But in a seeming reconciliation, West showed up at a Hollywood screening of the documentary Friday, hugging Simmons and telling the audience that "people try to cancel us and we all run away from each other and scatter or we be not talking to each other, not communicating."

-The documentary touches on West's mental health issues, including a bi-polar disorder, which led to him being hospitalized in 2016 and came under renewed spotlight during his bizarre run for the US presidency in 2020.
+The documentary touches on West's mental health issues, including a bipolar disorder, which led to him being hospitalized in 2016 and came under the renewed spotlight during his bizarre run for the US presidency in 2020.

 Filming a meeting two years ago in which West ranted to real estate investors that he had taken bi-polar medication to "have a normal conversation and turn alien into English," Simmons felt concerned enough by his friend and subject's behavior to turn off the camera.